jimratliff/GenoMac-system/scripts/spawn/0_README.md

     - Let U<sup>§</sup> be the set of user classes such that U<sup>§</sup>={U<sub>S</sub>, U<sub>1</sub>, U<sub>2</sub>, … , U<sub>n</sub>} partitions U.
     - Each user class U<sub>i</sub> is assigned a unique volume U<sub>i</sub>.v.[^unique_volume]
       - In particular, the superintendent user class U<sub>S</sub> is assigned the startup volume v<sup>†</sup>, i.e., U<sub>S</sub>.v = v<sup>†</sup>.
+    - The user’s volume determines the path to the user’s home directory.
+Suppose the user’s short name is 'some_user':
+      - If the user’s user class is 'superintendent',[^other_reason_startup] the user’s home directory is `/Users/some_user`
+      - If the user’s user class isn’t 'superintendent', the user’s home directory is `/Volumes/some_volume/Users/some_user`, where "some_volume" is the volume assigned to the user’s user class.
     - Each user class U<sub>i</sub> is assigned a unique passphrase[^unique_password_for_user_class] U<sub>i</sub>.p via inheritance from the user class’s volume
       - ∀U<sub>i</sub>∈U<sup>§</sup>, U<sub>i</sub>.p = (U<sub>i</sub>.v).p
   - Each user u is assigned (a) a volume u.v and (b) a passphrase u.p by inheritance from the user’s user class